Query with Neon's SQL Editor

 When querying objects such as tables and columns with upper case letters in their name, remember to enclose the identifier name in quotes.
 For example:

 SELECT * FROM "Company".
-PostgreSQL folds identifier names to lower case unless they are quoted.
-The same applies when creating objects in PostgreSQL.
+Postgres changes identifier names to lower case unless they are quoted.
+The same applies when creating objects in Postgres.
 For example,

 CREATE TABLE DEPARTMENT(id INT) creates a table named

-department in PostgreSQL.
-For more information about how quoted and unquoted identifiers are treated by PostgreSQL, see Identifiers and Key Words, in the PostgreSQL documentation.
+department in Postgres.
+For more information about how quoted and unquoted identifiers are treated by Postgres, see Identifiers and Key Words, in the PostgreSQL documentation.